goodtrailer/daily-desktop/README.md

 * Unsplash @ [/DailyDesktop.Providers.Unsplash/](/DailyDesktop.Providers.Unsplash/)
 * Wikimedia Commons @ [/DailyDesktop.Providers.WikimediaCommons/](/DailyDesktop.Providers.WikimediaCommons/)

-#### Planned
-* ~~National Geographic~~
-    * *No longer planned.
-Writing a provider wouldn't be very hard, but on their website Nat Geo make it pretty blatantly clear they don't want people downloading these images.
-It's a shame, but it's understandable.*
-* NASA Astronomy
-* NASA Earth Observatory
-* The New York Times: What's Going On in This Picture?
-* TIME

 ## Blurred-fit Mode
 Daily Desktop has an optional "blurred-fit" mode that fits the entire image within the wallpaper, then fills in the background with a blurred and enlarged version of the image itself, instead of using a solid color like Windows does.
 This is useful if a provider's source contains images that are of a vastly different aspect ratio to your primary display.